mikemeredith/AHM_code/TO_DO.md

 * Figure 2.10

 ### AHM2 chapter 3
-* 3.3.1  Code for the analysis for each of the 10-min samples (occasions).
-* Figure 2.10
+* 3.3.1  "We do this by browsing...(see webside for code)."

 ### AHM2 chapter 4
 * 4.7 Book text says "You will find all the code on the website", but not clear what is referred to.